Somali Cat vs Sokoke Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Somali Cat has a typical lifespan of 12-16 years, while Sokoke Cat lives approximately 15-20 years.
 Health profiles differ significantly between these cats.
-Somali Cat is predisposed to Genetic Conditions, General Health Concerns, with associated veterinary costs for monitoring and treatment.
+Somali Cat is predisposed to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage, with associated veterinary costs for monitoring and treatment.
 Sokoke Cat faces its own health challenges including Potential Concerns, General Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health